lsst-dm/dm_dev_guide/stack/building-with-pip.rst

 Making Your Package pip Installable
 ###################################

-By default a science pipelines package will be configured to work with SCons and EUPS but not with ``pip``.
+By default a Science Pipelines package will be configured to work with SCons and EUPS but not with ``pip``.
 If the package does not include C++ code and does not depend on any of the C++ packages, such as ``afw`` or ``daf_base``, then it is possible to make the package installable with ``pip`` as well as with SCons.

+You can discuss with your T/CAM or scientist whether a package should be modified to support building with ``pip``.

 .. note::

   C++ packages can be built with ``pip`` but when packages are built this way they can't easily be used as dependencies for C++ code from other packages.
-  The `lsst-sphgeom`_ PyPI package is a C++ package but can not be used to build ``afw`` because the include files and shared libraries are not part of the installation.
+  The `lsst-sphgeom`_ PyPI package is a C++ package but can not be used to build ``afw`` because the include files and standalone shared library are not part of the installation.
   Only the Python interface is available.

 Configuring the Package